corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/cordapps/getting-set-up.md

 * Move into the `cordapp-example` folder by running `cd cordapp-example`
 * From the `cordapp-example` folder, deploy the nodes by running `gradlew deployNodes`
 * Start the nodes by running `call kotlin-source/build/nodes/runnodes.bat`
-* Wait until all the terminal windows display either `Webserver started up in XX.X sec` or `Node for "NodeC" started up and registered in XX.XX sec`
+* Wait until all the terminal windows display `Node for "NodeC" started up and registered in XX.XX sec`
 * Confirm that the CorDapp is running correctly by visiting the front end at [http://localhost:10009/web/example/](http://localhost:10009/web/example/)